-This Plan applies to:

-- Non-residential development, including alterations and additions; - Mixed residential and non-residential development where the residential component comprises less than 10% of the total gross floor area; - Residential accommodation such as boarding houses, group homes, hostels, residential care facilities and student housing; and - Alterations and additions to residential accommodation greater than \$200,000.
+For clarity, this Plan applies to other residential accommodation such as boarding houses, group homes, hostels, residential care facilities and student housing.
+In addition, this Plan applies to alterations and additions to residential accommodation (greater than \$200,000) and to all non-residential development.